KiwiFlavoredApollo/cobblemon-trainer-battle/README.md

 - Added new battle condition `isRematchAllowedAfterVictory`
 - Added new trainer option `isSpawningAllowed`
 - Removed restrictions on custom trainer team needed to be put into `custom` directory
+- Pokemon entity spawns when battling with trainer

 ## Configuration